aleen42/PersonalWiki/projectManagement/integration/integration.md

 1. Developing the project charter(憲章)
 2. Developing the project management plan.
+    - common elements:
+        - introduction or overview of the project
+        - description of how the project is organized
+        - management and technical processes used on the project
+        - work to be done, schedule and budge information
 3. Directing and managing project work.
 4. Monitoring and controlling project work.
 5. Performing integrated change control